Longwood-SeniorSem-LSEM/Database/README.txt

-    assignment_name : TEXT (NOT NULL) - name of the text assignment created by the user assign_date : DATE (NOT NULL) - Date that the assignment will become visible to students within the class due_date : DATETIME (NOT NULL) - Date and time that the assignment will be due
+    assignment_name : TEXT (NOT NULL) - name of the text assignment created by the user assign_date : DATE (NOT NULL) - Date that the assignment will become visible to students within the class due_date : DATETIME (NOT NULL) - Date and time that the assignment will be due file_share : BOOLEAN (DEFAULT(0)) - Signals whether or not the assignment will be shared with other professors